All Episodes

 And I just don't know how Congress gets away with this.

-How does Congress get away with getting the drive-by media focused on how bad how low George Bush's approval ratings are when their approval ratings are lower?
+How does Congress get away with getting the drive-by media focused on how bad, how low George Bush's approval ratings are when their approval ratings are lower?

-He's not hitting any new highs, there's no question about that.
+He's not hitting any new highs.

 Although he's not as low as Harry Truman when he went out of office in the Korean War situation.

-Uh Mr. Bush is not as low as Jimmy Carter.
+Mr. Bush is not as low as Jimmy Carter.

-Fourteen percent is almost not registering.
+14% is almost not registering.

-It's almost not, it's almost not there.
+It's almost not there.

-So uh we have uh a pretty interesting uh situation with uh with that and the implications of it in the debate uh going on about the war, we'll get to that in a moment.
+So we have a pretty interesting situation with that and the implications of it in the debate going on about the war.

-Just parenthetically, he left out of the movie the most amazing fact about Cuban health care, and that is when the maximum leader, uh Fidel Castro actually got sick, he brought in a Spanish doctor to get well.
+And that is when the maximum leader, Fidel Castro, actually got sick, he brought in a Spanish doctor to get well.

-Uh but that's not in the movie.
+But that's not in the movie.

-I d I don't know how you sell that.
+I don't know how you sell that.

 I mean, just stepping back for a moment, how do you sell giving your health, the future of your health, to a government after the way that same government handled Katrina?